 A community project and a primary school have asked the court to compel Basic Education Minister Angie Motshekga to ensure that thousands of pupils in the province get transport to school.

-Tityaba Primary School and the Khula Community Development Project in Peddie have turned to the Grahamstown High Court on an urgent basis after trying for months to get transport for 31 pupils.
+Tityaba Primary School and the Khula Community Development Project in Peddie have turned to the Makhanda High Court on an urgent basis after trying for months to get transport for 31 pupils.

 According to their attorney at the Legal Resources Centre (LRC), Mandira Subramony, MEC Mandla Makapula last year decided to close Dindala Primary School and Hoyi Primary School in Peddie.